Advertising a job

 - a closing date for applications

 - a statement about the benefits of the position, and the opportunities for the successful candidate.

 Before you advertise the job, check that you have met all your legal obligations.
-Make sure you are offering correct pay rates and work conditions and are meeting anti-discrimination and equal opportunity requirements.
+Make sure you are offering correct awards and wages and are meeting anti-discrimination and equal opportunity requirements.

 Distributing a job advertisement

 Let other people in your business know about the job being advertised, especially those who might receive enquiries about it.
 Plan how, and by whom, the incoming calls will be dealt with.
 You may wish to give current staff the opportunity to apply first.
 Recruiting internally could save you money in advertising, and can be good for staff morale.

 Consider the best way to get attention for your advertisement and where the types of applicants you want are likely to look.

 - in the recruitment section of a newspaper

 - in trade journals

 - in business or industry association newsletters or websites